mayrajeo/lulc_ml/README.md

 Training and validation data are easy to generate.
 Just stack CORINE-mosaic and spectral index data (in that order), cast it as float32, extract sufficient number of smaller tiles from it, divide them to be training and validation sets, normalize values and save them as .npy -files.
 Notebook [Data preprocessing example](preprocessing.ipynb) shows an example of how to do this.

+These networks are trained with just 8 image stacks sized 850x850px each, so these weights are suited only for Kaakonkulma region and nearby areas.
+Validation is done with two image stacks.

 ### Training the networks

-Due to images having 14 channels, it's not straightforward to just use imagenet weights.
+Due to images having 14 channels, it's not straightforward to just use imagenet weights in the encoding path.

 Pretrained weights are provided here, but if you need to train the model, edit the file [train_model.py](train_model.py) according to your needs and run